 What is SI?

-Learning Support Services is offering Supplemental Instruction (SI) for some La Salle courses.
+Academic and Learning Support Services is offering Supplemental Instruction (SI) for some La Salle courses.
 Supplemental Instruction is a nationally recognized academic support program that targets historically difficult courses and consists of regularly scheduled, out-of-class review sessions available to all students enrolled in a targeted course.
 Students review notes, discuss readings, develop organizational tools, and prepare for examinations in the sessions, and learn how to integrate course content with reasoning and study skills.
 The SI sessions are facilitated by formally trained “SI leaders,” students who have previously and successfully completed the targeted course and who attend all class lectures, take notes, and act as model students for their classmates.

 Some Key Elements: